Queen's hosts on-campus conference of international university leaders

 “I am pleased to have been able to host this recent meeting of the Matariki network,” says Principal Deane, Queen’s Principal and Vice-Chancellor and MNU Vice-Chair.
 “This is an exceptional partnership and the work we are collaborating on now, as well as what we are planning for our future, will be invaluable to realizing our strategic vision for increased global impact.”

-Co-hosted by Principal Deane and Vice-Principal (International) Sandra den Otter, the meeting welcomed delegates from each partner institution, including Dartmouth College (US), Durham University (UK), University of Otago (NZ), University of Tübingen (GER), Uppsala University (SWE), and University of Western Australia.
+Co-hosted by Principal Deane and Vice-Provost (International) Sandra den Otter, the meeting welcomed delegates from each partner institution, including Dartmouth College (US), Durham University (UK), University of Otago (NZ), University of Tübingen (GER), Uppsala University (SWE), and University of Western Australia.
 Delegates also welcomed the network’s new chairperson, Professor Karen O’Brien, who serves as Vice-Chancellor and Warden of Durham University.
-Principal Deane will assume the chairship of the network in 2024; he is currently vie-chair.
+Principal Deane will assume the chair of the network in 2024; he is currently vice-chair.

 The event opened with a conversation between Principal Deane and Eva Egron-Polak, Senior Fellow and Former Secretary General, International Association of Universities, and delegates on the values and objectives of international networks.
 In the sessions that followed, the group identified priority areas in which to intensify engagement, including research partnerships, extending staff exchange, and building communities of practice that encourage learning, growth, and development among colleagues within the MNU.
 Significant initiatives, like the Matariki Indigenous Student Mobility Program received renewed commitments.